etrnkz/webscraper/README.md

 <br>

-> **WebHarvest Bot** turns Telegram into a powerful web scraping command center.
+> **WebScraper Bot** turns Telegram into a powerful web scraping command center.
 Drop a URL and get the full HTML source, extract every media file, archive entire websites, or pull rich metadata — all wrapped in a sleek Telegram interface with enterprise-grade security and a full admin command suite.

 ---